renatomaia/coutil/doc/contributing.md

 Issues
 ------

-Try to use the provided [templates](https://github.com/renatomaia/coutil/issues/new/choose) whenever is fit, but feel free to create a [blank issue](https://github.com/renatomaia/coutil/issues/new) if the templates are not appropriate.
+Try to use the provided [templates](https://github.com/renatomaia/coutil/issues/new/choose) whenever they fit, but feel free to create a [blank issue](https://github.com/renatomaia/coutil/issues/new) if the templates are not appropriate.

-Please make sure to search the [current issues](https://www.github.com/renatomaia/coutil/issues) for already existing ones dealing with the same or similar matter, and consider improving and contributing to the issue instead of creating a new one.
+Please make sure to search the [current issues](https://www.github.com/renatomaia/coutil/issues) for already existing ones dealing with the same or similar matters, and consider improving and contributing to the issue instead of creating a new one.

 Labels